cuappdev/volume-ios/README.md

 ## Getting Started

 1. Clone the repository.
-2. Go to `VolumeSecrets/` and drag the following four files into **FINDER (NOT Xcode).
+2. Create a `VolumeSecrets` folder in the root directory and drag the following four files into **FINDER (NOT Xcode).
 You must create this folder through Finder.** For AppDev members, you can find these pinned in the `#volume-ios` Slack channel.
    - `GoogleService-Info.plist`
    - `Secrets.plist`
    - `apollo-codegen-config-dev.json`